skycoin/skycoin-web/README.md

 ## Development server

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

-Please note that you will most likely receive CORS errors as there's a difference between the port number of the source and destination.

-As a work-around, the development server will create a proxy from `http://localhost:4200/api` to `http://127.0.0.1:6420/`.

-You can route all calls to this address by changing the url property on the ApiService class.

-## Purchase API (teller)
+## Back-end

-Please note that at the moment the Purchase API (teller) is both offline and not supporting CORS headers.

-While event.skycoin.net is not working, we will have to run the purchase API locally.

-Similar as the solution for the above CORS issue, you can circumvent CORS issues by changing the url property to '/teller/'
+As this is a lite client, it requires a back-end to retrieve the blockchain state and inject new transactions.
+For this purpose a full node has been set up at `http://128.199.57.221`.
+At the moment this requires a mapping API, but in the future any node can do this.